Cal Raleigh Player Props: Mariners vs. Rays

 Rays Pitching Rankings

-- The Rays have the second-ranked team ERA among all MLB pitching staffs (3.59).
+- The Rays have a 3.60 team ERA that ranks second across all league pitching staffs.

-- The Rays rank 11th in baseball in home runs given up (86 total, one per game).
+- Rays pitchers combine to rank 11th in baseball in home runs given up (87 total, one per game).

-- In his most recent time out on Thursday, June 22 against the Kansas City Royals, the lefty threw 3 2/3 innings, allowing two earned runs while surrendering four hits.
+- His last time out was on Sunday against the Kansas City Royals, when the righty threw five innings, surrendering one earned run while allowing four hits.

+- The 29-year-old has amassed a 4.45 ERA and 13.4 strikeouts per nine innings across six games this season, while allowing a batting average of .228 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.